 Co-creation of Classroom Engagement Frameworks

-Learners have the best idea of what their engagement looks like and how that can be different each class and depending on the module content.
-Having an opportunity for learners to collectively co-create classroom engagement frameworks at the beginning of the term, and also leaving it to be a living document where ideas can be added to it, can support feedback from different learners.
-This document can be co-created in the first classes and posted on Brightspace as a reference document throughout the term.
+Learners have the best idea of what their engagement looks like and how it can change depending on timing, content, and other factors.
+Having an opportunity for learners to collectively co-create classroom engagement frameworks at the beginning of the term, and also allowing it to be a living document where ideas can be added over a period of time, can support feedback from different learners.
+This document can be co-created in the first few weeks of class and posted on Brightspace as a reference document throughout the term.

 Editing Transcripts for Accuracy

-If there are recorded aspects of the course automated captions may inaccurately spell or mistake words, especially if the recording is discussing specialized content.
+If there are recorded aspects of the course, automated captions may inaccurately spell or mistake words, especially if the recording is discussing specialized content.
 Learners could have the option of reviewing and editing transcripts for accuracy.
 This has the benefit of allowing learners to review the content, but also demonstrate their knowledge of the concepts that are covered.
-This could be part of community support/participation activities, or possibly part of a scaffolded assessment depending on the discipline and course design.
-The accurate transcripts and captions then can also support learners in the class who may be Deaf, hard of hearing or use captions to support their learning.
+The editing process could be part of community support/participation activities, or possibly part of a scaffolded assessment depending on the discipline and course design.
+The output of more accurate transcripts and captions can then also support learners in the class who may be Deaf, hard of hearing or use captions to support their learning.

 Chat Backchannels to Support Discussion